mdedwards/slippery-chicken/install.md

 instructions given there.

-We recommend using Quicklisp as it facilitates handling nested dependencies and thus minimises the effort to install slippery chicken.
+We recommend using Quicklisp as it facilitates handling nested dependencies and thus minimises the effort to install and load slippery chicken.

 > [!IMPORTANT]
 > When using Quicklisp, the default search-path (cf. [ASDF](#asdf)) for local